NancyAb/python_FAQ/README.md

 :1,$s/\\\n/^M/g

+The "\n" character must have "\\n" to escape out the special character

 To get the ^M character, Under Windows, do Ctrl + Q, and Enter.

 type Ctrl + V and hit Enter on other systems